Special Weather Statement issued for Inland Georgetown, Williamsburg by NWS - News Break

 Special Weather Statement issued for Inland Georgetown, Williamsburg by NWS

-Effective: 2021-07-09 09:42:00 EDT Expires: 2021-07-09 19:15:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Thunderstorms can pose a variety of threats including gusty winds, small hail, cloud to ground lightning, and localized flooding.
-It is recommended that you remain indoors until the storm passes.
-Frequent cloud to ground lightning is occurring with this storm.
+Effective: 2021-07-09 17:56:00 EDT Expires: 2021-07-09 18:30:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Thunderstorms can pose a variety of threats including gusty winds, small hail, cloud to ground lightning, and localized flooding.
+It is recommended that you remain indoors until the storms pass.
+Frequent cloud to ground lightning is occurring with these storms.
 Lightning can strike 10 miles away from a thunderstorm.
 Seek a safe shelter inside a building or vehicle.
-Target Area: Inland Georgetown; Williamsburg SPECIAL WEATHER STATEMENT FOR SOUTHWESTERN GEORGETOWN AND SOUTH CENTRAL WILLIAMSBURG COUNTIES UNTIL 715 PM EDT At 648 PM EDT, Doppler radar was tracking a strong thunderstorm near Trio, or 18 miles south of Kingstree, moving southeast at 15 mph.
-Winds in excess of 40 mph will be possible with this storm.
-Also, frequent cloud to ground lightning is occurring with this storm.
-Locations impacted include Trio.alerts.weather.gov
+Target Area: Inland Georgetown; Williamsburg SPECIAL WEATHER STATEMENT FOR WEST CENTRAL GEORGETOWN AND CENTRAL WILLIAMSBURG COUNTIES UNTIL 630 PM EDT At 601 PM EDT, Doppler radar was tracking strong thunderstorms along a line extending from 6 miles east of Kingstree to near Saint Stephen.
+Movement was southeast at 30 mph.
+Half inch hail and winds in excess of 40 mph will be possible with these storms.
+Locations impacted include Andrews, Rhems, Trio, Warsaw, Earle, Nesmith, Morrisville and Gourdin.alerts.weather.gov

 Comments / 0